Programming-0101/TheBook/manuscript/log-summary.md

 : Enumerations are used wherever a clearly defined set of values can be "classified" and used to represent conceptual information.
 : Enumerations should be used whenever you might be inclined to use a set of two or more constants to represent distinct "states" or values for comparing against a variable.

-  For example, if you want to represent the two sides of a coin, it is better to use an enumeration for the coin’s HEADS and TAILS sides, rather than declaring some String or integer constants.
-The problem with using strings or simple integers to represent possible coin faces is that any variable that is defined as a string or integer can have values that won’t match either of the declared constants, as in this example:
+  For example, if you want to represent the two sides of a coin, it is better to use an enumeration for the coin's HEADS and TAILS sides, rather than declaring some String or integer constants.
+The problem with using strings or simple integers to represent possible coin faces is that any variable that is defined as a string or integer can have values that won't match either of the declared constants, as in this example:

   ```csharp
   const string Heads = "Heads";